-On the 26th July 2018, the Minister for Energy, Environment and Climate Change Lily D’Ambrosio announced the declaration of the feral cat as an established pest animal on specified Crown land in Victoria under the Catchment and Land Protection Act 1994.
+On the 26th July 2018, the feral cat was declared an established pest animal on specified Crown land in Victoria under the Catchment and Land Protection Act 1994.

 The declaration applies to areas of Crown land managed by the Department of Environment, Land, Water and Planning, Parks Victoria, Phillip Island Nature Park and the four Alpine Resort Management Boards.